ghostunnel/ghostunnel/README.md

 good way to get started is to use a package like [square/certstrap](https://github.com/square/certstrap).
-If you only need some test certificates for playing around with the tunnel, you can find some pre-generated ones in the test-keys/ directory (alongside instructions on how to generate new ones with OpenSSL).
+If you only need some test certificates for playing around with the tunnel, you can find some pre-generated ones in the `test-keys` directory (alongside instructions on how to generate new ones with OpenSSL).

 ### Launch ghostunnel

 This is a short example for how to launch ghostunnel listening for incoming connections on `localhost:8443` and forwarding them to `localhost:8080`.
-We assume that `server.p12` is a PKCS12 keystore with the cert and private key for the server and `root.crt` contains your trusted root certificate(s).
+We assume that `server.p12` is a PKCS12 keystore with the certificate and private key for the server, and that `root.crt` contains your trusted root certificate(s).

 To set allowed clients, you must specify at least one of `--allow-all`, `--allow-cn` or `--allow-ou`.
 It's possible to use both `--allow-cn` and `--allow-ou` together or to specify them repeatedly to allow multiple CN/OU values.
-In this example, we assume that the CN of the client cert to accept connections from is `client`.
+In this example, we assume that the CN of the client cert we want to accept connections from is `client`.

 Start a ghostunnel with a server certificate: